rankaakshay40/Elastic-kibna-with-authentication/README.md

 Now run these commands:

 docker cp es01:/usr/share/elasticsearch/config .

 docker cp es01:/usr/share/elasticsearch/data .

+These two command will copy the config and data directrory to the host system

 export ELASTIC_PASSWORD="BvpoIGkN50M4ZiCE5Apm"

+Set the password in the environment variable , hit it from the command line

 docker cp es01-8:/usr/share/elasticsearch/config/certs/http_ca.crt .

+This will copy the http_ca.crt file from the container to the local machine

 curl --cacert http_ca.crt -u elastic:$ELASTIC_PASSWORD https://localhost:9200

+This tell curl to use the copied certificate to verify the elasricsearch server.

 output: